RSEjas140/Introduction_to_Python/_episodes/12-help-Spyder.md

 questions:
 - "Where can I find help?"
 objectives:
-- "Learn how to use the in-built Spyder help pane"
 - "Know where to look for answers and how to ask the right questions"
 keypoints:
 - "You will get stuck at some point; needing help is a case of when, not if."